-With Easter now here, Two Michelin Starred Chef Clare Smyth shares with us her recipe for her iconic chocolate lavender tarts.
+With Easter now here, Three Michelin Starred Chef Clare Smyth shares with us her recipe for her iconic chocolate lavender tarts.

 Clare Smyth grew up on a farm in Northern Ireland before moving to England when she was 16.
 Best known for working as Head Chef at Restaurant Gordon Ramsay in Royal Hospital Road, she moved on to open her own restaurant – CORE by Clare Smyth – in 2017, in the heart of Notting Hill.
-In its first year, it was awarded Two Michelin Stars.
+It was awarded three Michelin stars in 2021.

 “These tarts have finished every meal at Core since we opened two and half years ago.
 They were inspired by the chocolate tart at L’Ambroisie, the 3 Michelin-Starred restaurant in Paris.
 It is the simplest tart, but it is all in the execution.
 They must be eaten a few minutes after baking and served slightly soft in the middle.
 Clare Smyth”

 Cooking time: 14 mins

 90g Egg yolks

 1. Mix the butter, flour and salt together until it becomes a crumbly texture.

 2. Cream the egg yolks and icing sugar together using a hand blender.

 3. Add the wet ingredients to the dry ingredients and mix until it comes together as a dough.